emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/crosscontract.md

 If the external method fails (i.e. it panics), then your callback will be **executed anyway**.
 Here you need to **manually rollback** any changes made in your contract during the original call.
 Particularly:

-1. If the contract attached Axion to the call, the funds are sent back to **the contract's account**.
+1. If the contract attached Fermi to the call, the funds are sent back to **the contract's account**.
 2. If the original method made any state changes (i.e. changed or stored data), they **won't be automatically reverted**.

 :::warning
 If your original method finishes correctly then the callback executes **even if the external method panics**.
-Your state will **not** rollback automatically, and $Axion will **not** be returned to the signer automatically.
+Your state will **not** rollback automatically, and $Fermi will **not** be returned to the signer automatically.
 Always make sure to check in the callback if the external method failed, and manually rollback any operation if necessary.
 :::